NatOlk/animal-shelter-app/README.md

 >This is an API key used for secure communication between services for sending and receiving messages.
-> You can generate any key for this purpose.
-You can generate any key for this purpose, but it should be kept confidential to maintain the security of your system.
+> You can generate any key for this purpose, but it should be kept confidential to maintain the security of your system.

 #### *JWT_SECRET_KEY*